-Removable and washable covers a great additional, lengthening the lifetime of your dog bed considerably.
+Removable and washable covers a tremendous additional, lengthening the lifetime of your dog bed considerably.
 As with any dog bed, bacteria, fleas, and mites like to make an appearance, so frequent washing can help prevent this.
 If your dog is like mine and tries to sneak treats into their bed, then a removable and washable outer layer is invaluable.

-Some of the best orthopedic dog beds boast anywhere in the range of 1 to 4 layers of foam, with each layer from 2 to 6 inches deep.
+Some of the best orthopedic dog beds boast anywhere in the range of 1 to 4 layers of foam, with each segment from 2 to 6 inches deep.
 This is certainly enough to cushion your resting dog and have them feel like they are floating on air.

 No price can be put on the comfort of man’s best friend, but it is good to get an idea of pricing when you look at dog beds specifically designed for dogs with hip dysplasia.